kartonfarkas/api_docs/source/suite/exports/export_status.rst

 Querying Export Status
 ======================

 Fetches the status data of an export.
-Uses the ID returned by :doc:`responses` or :doc:`registrations`.
+Uses the ID returned by :doc:`export_responses` or :doc:`export_registrations`.

 Endpoint
 --------